It’s the last week of session and your calls and emails are making SB63 happen!

 Senate Bill 63 seeks to safeguard working Alaskans and their children from the adverse health effects of secondhand tobacco and marijuana smoke and aerosol from e-cigarettes by providing a statewide smokefree workplace law for businesses and public places.

-SB 63 is currently stalled in the Alaska State House Judiciary Committee by the committee chair, Representative Claman.
+SB 63 is currently in the Alaska State House Rules Committee awaiting referral by the committee chair, Representative LeDoux.

 You Can Help

 If you are a resident or visitor in Alaska or have a connection to the “Last Frontier” (family, tourist, etc.), your voice matters.
-Please encourage Representative Matt Claman to allow SB 63 a hearing and vote in the House Judiciary Committee.
+Please send a short letter to the Anchorage Daily News via their online form or to firstname.lastname@example.org (under 200 words), and the Juneau Empire (250 words).
+Send your letter here: email@example.com asking that SB 63 be passed immediately.
+It’s about Health and it’s about Time.

 100% SMOKEFREE WORKPLACE POLICIES ARE THE ONLY EFFECTIVE WAY TO ELIMINATE SECONDHAND SMOKE